sfkiwi/linked-list-typescript/README.md

 #### `LinkedList<T>()`

+Create an empty linked list by omitting any arguments during instantiation.

 ```typescript
 let list = new LinkedList<number>()
 ```

-Create an empty linked list by omitting any arguments during instantiation.

 #### `LinkedList<T>(...values: T[])`

+Create a new list and initialize it with values.
+Values will be appended from left to right. i.e. the first argument will be at the head and the last argument will be at the tail.

+Specify the type using the typescript templating to enable type-checking of all values going into and out of the list.

 ```typescript
 let items: number[] = [4, 5, 6, 7];